Dematerialization

 Rakesh can simply call up a stockbroker and open a demat account.

-The broker will send it executive who will learn the concern and then, will suggest going ahead with the demat account where all these physical files get converted to electronic entries with a depository associated with the stockbroker.
+The broker will send an executive who will learn the concern and then, will suggest going ahead with the demat account where all these physical files get converted to electronic entries with a depository associated with the stockbroker.

 Rakesh, with the consent of this father, confirms to go ahead with the demat account and get DIS slips in return of the physical shares they are looking to convert.

-Dematerialization Types
+Dematerialisation Types

 First is the one where neither the client nor the depository participant keeps any physical scrip.
 Here an electronic ledger is maintained by the DP and the client can access it using private credentials.